XingchenCedricXu/xingchencedricxu.github.io/_pages/miscellaneous.md

 author_profile: true
 ---

-*"You're not your résumé." - Charles M. C. Lee*

 ## Hobby
 I feel excited about what I am doing every day!
 In my spare time, I also enjoy coding (checking repositories with elegant codes), reading, trading, and watching TV series.
 -	I am an enthusiastic coder.
 I use Fortran, Java, C(C++, C#), Python, Ruby, Julia, JavaScript, R, Stan, Stata, Bash, SPSS, SmartPLS, SQL...
 It's amazing to observe that AI has the ability to handle some of my routine coding tasks.